sonibk/ols-practice-/README.md

 ## what do we need
- > you!!! in whatever way you can help. we need contributors who can review our progress and make comments or give feedback in our steps of debeloping a database and
+ > you!!! in whatever way you can help.
+ We need contributors who can review our progress and make comments or give feedback in our steps of developing a database and
  Expertise in database design and maintainance.
  > with the aim of encouraging open science communication we hope that you could visit our database once it exixts.